-All Academic staff, who are new to Flinders University, are required to participate in specific orientation and induction programs as stipulated in the University's Enterprise Agreement.
+All Academic staff, new to Flinders University, are required to participate in specific orientation and induction programs as stipulated in the University's Enterprise Agreement.

 The mandatory training programs for academic staff, conducted by the Centre for University Teaching (CUT), are: